Book an appointment using SetMore

-Where in the world did I file this case?
+Where in the World Did I File This Case?
 Jurisdiction in Child Custody Cases

 Making an Initial Custody Decision

-A cautionary tale from a former client of the Law Office of Bryan Fagan, PLLC
+A Cautionary Tale From a Former Client of the Law Office of Bryan Fagan, Pllc

-A former client of the Law Office of Bryan Fagan, PLLC learned this lesson the hard way.
-This gentleman hired our office to represent him when his ex-wife and her husband moved to Texas from their home state of Ohio and in very quick succession filed a child custody modification suit in Harris County.
+A former client of Bryan Fagan, PLLC, learned a hard lesson.
+He hired us when his ex-wife moved to Texas and quickly filed a custody suit in Harris County.

 Our child custody lawyers did the best they could to reason with the court but the order remained and jurisdiction was solidified in Texas, along with the changes that were not in our client’s favor.